Kyriosity/read-write/README+/.net/README+/wpf/README.md

 ### Initiatives

 The best way to learn WPF is to build a basic MVVM application on a green field: proof of concept, prototype, or initial commit.
-You need a few minutes to start, as in this [sample](README+/mvvm/README.md#sample).
+You need a few minutes to start, as in this [basic demo](README+/mvvm/README.md#demo).

 Even better is to take a renowned trial or freeware template, learn it, and design the application around it.